KarimGP/KarimGP/README.md

-Hi!
-Nice to see you 👋
+Hey, Nice to see you 👋

 I'm Karim.
 I'm a data analyst delving into data science.
 I'm highly motivated to continue learning about this world and taking on new challenges.